 The study of sociology develops analytical abilities, communication skills, and critical tools for understanding the social organization of the contemporary world.
 Sociology is good preparation for a broad array of careers, including business, education, public administration, and social work.

 Humanities and social science perspectives on health and medicine equip students to address topics such as the ethics of biomedical research and the nature of medical discovery.
 Understanding such issues is essential to developing informed, ethical leaders in health care.

 The STS minor provides understanding of how science and technology fit within our world.
 It helps students understand how science and technology develop, how they are understood in culture, and how they are shaped by various social and historical contexts.

 The SJ minor helps students incorporate an awareness of social issues into their fields of study.
 Humanities and social science classes included in the minor address issues of equity and inclusiveness in relation to historical, cultural, social, and political factors.

-The STS minor draws upon the field of sports studies for students interested in the critical, holistic study of sport.
+The SST minor draws upon the field of sports studies for students interested in the critical, holistic study of sport.
 Examples of topics covered include: the economic impact of sports; the relationships between technology and sports; and global sports infrastructure.